Oof4/chatimo/README.md

 # Chatimo Free Text Chat And Calls

- Chatimo, the free chat, calls and texting app.

-This is the chatimo chat, texting and calls app.
+ Chatimo is a free text + calls app.

-Download versions here in this repository
+ This program gets updates very quickly from now.